tomohara97/droplet-in-droplet/README.md

 AICSImageIO 4.11.0
 Library installation should take less than 10 minutes on a standard desktop computer.

-The codes are available under a CC-BY-NC-ND 4.0 International license.
+The codes are available under the MIT License.
+See the LICENSE file for details.
 Kanji Tomohara, 2024